Glasses on! Here are a few tips on what to watch out for to make sure you don't invalidate your home insurance policy.

 The best way to avoid accidentally invalidating a claim is to familiarise yourself with your policy.

 After all, you’ll be paying out for years to protect your property, so it makes sense to know exactly what’s covered and exactly what might invalidate any future claims.

 Tips to keep your policy valid

 Here are some examples of the type of small print found in home insurance policies.

 1. Leaving windows open or not locking windows where locks are fitted.

 Always close and lock windows in unoccupied rooms.
 During the summer, use a fan or a/c rather than exposing yourself to theft.

 2. If a burglar is able to gain unforced access to your home, your insurer may not pay out on your full claim.

-Never leave spare keys hidden outside the house.
-If a burglar uses them, your policy may be void.
+Never leave spare keys hidden outside the house as your policy may be void if a burglar uses them.
 Also, any dog flap should be too small for anyone to gain access – if it’s not, this may also void a claim.

 3. Your insurer may reduce or refuse any payout if your locks are described incorrectly on the policy.